-When you write your own functions, called user-defined functions, you need to consider at least four things:
+When you write your own functions, called user-defined functions, consider these criteria:

 - What, if any, input arguments will the function accept?

 - What will the function do?
-What is the purpose of the chunk of code which runs when the function is called?
+What is the purpose of the code that runs when the function is called?